 1. Equal Opportunity

-Employment law promotes non-discrimination in the workplace, ensuring that individuals are not treated unfairly based on characteristics such as race, gender, age, disability, religion, or sexual orientation.
+Employment law promotes non-discrimination in the workplace, ensuring that individuals are not mistreated based on race, gender, age, disability, religion, or sexual orientation.

 2. Employment Contracts

 The law establishes the rights and obligations of both employers and employees through employment contracts, which outline terms and conditions of employment, including wages, working hours, leave entitlements, and termination procedures.

 Ensuring a safe and healthy working environment is fundamental to employment law.
 Employers must provide a workplace free from hazards and comply with relevant health and safety regulations.

 Employment law covers various aspects of the employer-employee relationship, including:

 The law governs the recruitment process, prohibiting discriminatory practices and setting guidelines for fair hiring decisions.
 It also regulates termination, protecting employees from unfair dismissal and establishing procedures for redundancy and severance.